seascapenetwork/seascape-js/README.md

     }
 }
 ```
 `"1"` is the network id.
-In our case it's the Ethereum Mainnet.
+In our case, it's the Ethereum Mainnet.
-Each network has the group of smartcontracts. "erc20" is the group of ERC20 Tokens.
+Each network has a group of smartcontracts. "erc20" is the group of ERC20 Tokens.
 The group is the list of config objects.
-Each config object has `name`, `address`, `abi` fields required.
+Each config object has `name`, `address`, and `abi` fields required.
-Additionally, developer can add the following optional parameters:
+Additionally, the developer can add the following optional parameters:

 * `txid` &ndash; transaction when it was deployed.
 * `owner` &ndash; owner of the smartcontract.